July 31, 2020

 Both modifying and creating Kahoots are quite easy and straightforward.
 The actual question/answer formation goes quickly, so you can create a brand new, 20 question Kahoot in about ½ an hour.
 Sourcing images (if you are using them) can take time, but you can make a great Kahoot without any images at all … or use the Kahot “as is”, adding images when you have more time.
 Images or not, Kahoots are just fun!

-There are two main options: Teach (play in class) and Assign (students do at their own pace).
-I always use Teach since my non-pedagogical goal is the excitement of fun, in-class competition.
+There are two main options: to teach (play in class) and assign (students do at their own pace).
+I always use Teach since my non-pedagogical goal is the excitement of fun, in-class competition with grades.
 However, Assign would be nice as part of an independent study unit.

 Within the Teach option is Classic (each person plays on their own device) and Team Mode (teams share a device).
 I always use Classic since most of my students have their own mobile phones (at maximum, two students pair up here or there).
 However, Team Mode would be wonderful in classrooms whose learner population has limited mobile devices.